zach-chairez/Gene_Sequences/Cotton_A1_v_D1/ML Approaches.md

 ```

 Notes:
-1. The value of ```num_neighbors``` should  be tweeked.
+1. The value of ```num_neighbors``` should  be tweaked.
 We can always implement a cross validation algorithm to find a best value.

 ```python
 max_k_value = 20